 Once a bacteria or viral infection has set it, treating it with essential oils can be a little more complex.
 The difficulty lies in finding the proper oil for one's particular illness, as some oils are excellent against certain microbial strains, though these same oils may not be the right choice in other instances.

-In general, Eucalyptus Radiata and Globulus, Green Myrtle and Ravensara can be applied to the skin (dilute if any sensitivity is suspected) or used with a diffuser or inhaler to loosen mucus and support the body's cleansing process.
+In general, Eucalyptus Radiata and Globulus, Green Myrtle and Ravensara can be applied directly to the skin (dilute if any sensitivity is suspected) or used with a diffuser or inhaler to loosen mucus and support the body's cleansing process.

-Rosemary Verbenone is indicated for sinusitis and bronchitis - The medical aromatherapy literature indicates this may be inhaled, applied topically in small amounts, or even ingested (with great caution) one drop two or three times daily.
+Rosemary Verbenone is recommended for sinusitis and bronchitis - The medical aromatherapy literature indicates this may be inhaled, applied topically in small amounts, or even ingested (with great caution) one drop two or three times daily.

 Also, one drop of Bay Laurel can be taken internally at the onset of a sore throat, as it directly supports the lymph system in the area.

 When choosing your own self-healing methods as part of your overal natural health and wellness program, it is important to choose the proper modality for each situation.
 Conventional medicine has it's place, and should not be dissmissed.